 For example, we hold monthly conference calls with plant engineering and environmental staff in order to facilitate ongoing conversations about environmental compliance and sustainability issues.
 We hold a biennial companywide environmental conference to discuss environmental compliance programs, sustainability initiatives and encourage knowledge-sharing among environmental representatives throughout the company.

-The efficient treatment of process water is an important part of our operations and a primary focus of our environmental programs.
+The efficient treatment of process water is an important part of our operations and a key focus of our environmental programs.
 Our goal extends beyond full compliance to developing collaborative partnerships within the communities in which we operate.

 Whether by direct discharge or indirect discharge via municipal wastewater systems, treated process water from our manufacturing locations is distributed to the following watersheds (percentage denotes the breakdown of wastewater distribution to each location):

 Certain Hormel Foods operations generate low volumes of regulated hazardous waste.
 Most of our locations are well within the federal definition of a Conditionally Exempt Small Quantity Generator, generating 100 kilograms or less of hazardous waste per month.
 All Hormel Foods and subsidiary locations adhere to strict operational standards that have been designed to ensure compliance with all applicable hazardous waste rules.
 Our operations also generate small quantities of other regulated substances, such as used oil and universal waste.
-As with the generation of hazardous waste, we follow strict standards for handling these substances to ensure compliance with regulatory standards.
+As with the generation of hazardous waste, we follow strict standards for handling these substances to ensure compliance with regulatory requirements.

-In order to encourage higher environmental standards in our company and recognize those that have showcased exemplary achievements in the area of environmental sustainability, each year Hormel Foods facilitates an internal Environmental Sustainability Best of the Best competition.
-This award rewards and recognizes company teams that have identified areas for efficiency improvement and implemented changes.
+In order to encourage the advancement of environmental standards in our company and recognize those that have showcased exemplary achievements in the area of environmental sustainability, each year Hormel Foods facilitates an internal Environmental Sustainability Best of the Best competition.
+This award recognizes company teams that have identified areas for efficiency improvement and implemented changes.

-In 2014, entries generated throughout Hormel Foods have significantly, and positively, impacted our strides toward meeting our environmental goals.
-The teams documented significant resource savings – including 82 million gallons of water, 2,700,000 kWh of electricity, and 1,500 tons of solid waste.
+This year’s entries generated throughout our operations significantly contributed to decreasing our environmental impact.
+The teams documented significant resource savings – including an estimated 84 million gallons of water, 114,000 MMBtu, and 1,200 tons of solid waste.